-Drive a GPS-guided GoCar mob tour, then explore the Mob Museum (admission for two included)
+Drive through Las Vegas mob history, then explore the Mob Museum

-Cancellations not permitted unless purchased at booking.
-With it, cancel up to 2 hours before your scheduled tour for a full refund.
-No-shows or late arrivals without it are charged the full booking amount.
-GoCar Tours may reschedule or refund due to severe weather, safety concerns, or unforeseen circumstances.
+Cancellations are not permitted.
+No-shows and late arrivals are charged the full booking amount.
+The operator may reschedule or refund tours for severe weather, safety concerns, or unforeseen circumstances.

 Arrive at least 15 minutes before your scheduled departure time and complete your electronic waivers in advance.